Bringing life to old laptop with Ubuntu

 Giving the old laptop new and useful purposes

 Let’s explore our option for an old laptop…

-That old laptop can be used as a first PC for a young teenager, a PC that can be used and ‘destroyed’ without incurring in a major loss.
+That old laptop can be used as the first PC for a young teenager, a PC that can be used and ‘destroyed’ without incurring a major loss.

 In the worst case, the child will ‘break’ something and we just need to reinstall the free Ubuntu operating system.

-Another option, maybe one that it is not in most people’s mind, it is to use to mine cryptocurrencies.
-Most people has heard about Bitcoin and that it is possible to mine it using some powerful hardware, but bitcoin it is not the only cryptocurrency that can be mined.
+Another option, maybe one that is not in most people’s minds, is to use to mine cryptocurrencies.
+Most people have heard about Bitcoin and that it is possible to mine it using some powerful hardware, but bitcoin is not the only cryptocurrency that can be mined.

-This relatively ‘young’ but with a lot of potential cryptocurrency called Nimiq, can be mined using a web browser and without the need to specific and expensive hardware.
-The old laptop with Ubuntu may be your gateway to learn about cryptocurrencies, the mining of cryptocurrencies and even the source of some passive income.
+This relatively ‘young’ but with a lot of potential cryptocurrencies called Nimiq, can be mined using a web browser and without the need for specific and expensive hardware.
+The old laptop with Ubuntu may be your gateway to learning about cryptocurrencies, the mining of cryptocurrencies, and even the source of some passive income.